Skip to main content

 Stay Hydrated:

 Staying hydrated is essential for kidney health, as hydration helps the kidneys eliminate toxins.
-However, it’s important to follow your doctor’s recommendations on fluid intake, especially if you have restrictions on having liquid intake due to kidney disease.
+However, it’s important to follow your doctor’s recommendations on fluid intake.

 Follow a Kidney-Friendly Diet:

 A proper diet plays a crucial role in managing kidney disease.
-However, consuming a kidney-friendly diet that is low in sodium, potassium, and phosphorus reduces the burden on your kidneys and potentially enhances skin symptoms.
+Consuming a kidney-friendly diet that is low in sodium, potassium, and phosphorus reduces the burden on your kidneys and potentially enhances skin symptoms.

 Avoid Skin Irritants: